Will-So/yelp-workbook/README.md

 ## Part 1: Getting Started
 1. Introduction
 2. Getting started with the dataset
+3. Exploring the Dataset
+4. Using Tableau for Visualization

 ## Part 2: Using SKLearn
 1. Splitting datasets and cross validations